dBdone/build/terms.md

 dBdone reserves the right to change or amend these GTC.
 The planned changes or amendments shall be announced to the Customer by e-mail or in writing with a reasonable period of notice before the planned entry into force.
-If the Customer does not object to the amended GTC intext form (e.g. letter or e-mail) within six (6) weeks after receipt of the e-mail, the amended GTC shall be deemed accepted, unless such changes affect any primary obligations of dBdone to provide the Service with the main functions as agreed between the parties.
+If the Customer does not object to the amended GTC in text form (e.g. letter or e-mail) within six (6) weeks after receipt of the e-mail, the amended GTC shall be deemed accepted, unless such changes affect any primary obligations of dBdone to provide the Service with the main functions as agreed between the parties.
 In